etienne-p/DrawScore/README.md

 An app that lets users read hand-drawn and musical scores with their mobile device.

-There is 2 branches, one for OSX, the other for Android, as developing for oSX in XCode is a lot faster the developing in Eclipse with the Android NDK.
+There is 2 branches, one for OSX, the other for Android, as developing for OSX in XCode is a lot faster the developing in Eclipse with the Android NDK.

 The app uses the camera torch on android, so you'll need to patch your ofxAndroid addon: